-This is the time to make our favorites and watch those around us smile in joy at the prospect of eating that once-a-year-loaf of bread again.
+This is the time to make our favorites and watch those around us smile in joy at the prospect of eating that once-a-year loaf of bread again.

-How to make this almond bread
+How to make almond bread

 Follow these easy steps for braiding this dough.